-It is expected that projective varieties with ample cotangent bundles should be abundant, at least under reasonable assumptions; in \cite{Sch92}, Schneider proved that such a variety cannot be embedded in projective space in a way that its dimension is larger than its codimension.
-Yet, not so many examples were known until recently.
+It is expected that projective varieties with ample cotangent bundles should be abundant, at least under reasonable assumptions; in~\cite{Sch92}, Schneider proved that such a variety cannot be embedded in a projective space in such a way that its dimension is larger than its codimension.
+Yet, not so many higher dimensional examples were known until recently.
 Looking for such examples and generalizing a question of Schneider in the cited work, one can wonder if a smooth \(N\)-dimensional projective variety contains subvarieties with ample cotangent bundles (besides curves).
 In this paper, we answer this question and establish that, after taking into account Schneider's condition, subvarieties with ample cotangent bundles are ubiquitous.

-\begin{THM} In any smooth projective variety \(M\), for each \(n\leq\dim(M)/2\), there exists a smooth subvariety of dimension \(n\) with ample cotangent bundle. \end{THM} To give some illustrative examples: in view of the aforementioned Schneider's result, this statement is sharp for \(M=\P^{N}\) (which has anti-ample cotangent bundle), by~\cite{Deb05} it is also sharp if \(M\) is an abelian variety (which has trivial cotangent bundle), and the statement becomes obviously non-sharp (and trivial) if \(M\) itself has ample cotangent bundle.
+\begin{THM} In every smooth projective variety \(M\), for each \(n\leq\dim(M)/2\), there exist smooth subvarieties of dimension \(n\) with ample cotangent bundles. \end{THM} To give some illustrative examples: in view of the aforementioned Schneider's result, this statement is sharp for \(M=\P^{N}\) (which has anti-ample cotangent bundle), by~\cite{Deb05} it is also sharp if \(M\) is an abelian variety (which has trivial cotangent bundle), and the statement becomes obviously non-sharp (and trivial) if \(M\) itself has already ample cotangent bundle.